kacijcox/luxury-bridal/README.md

-Luxury bridal make-up website showcasing React, CSS
+Luxury bridal make-up website built with React, CSS, and Bootstrap